spatie/laravel-data/README.md

 AlbumData::create(Album::first())->include('songs.*');
 ```

-Explicitly including properties of resources also works on a single resource, for example our `UserData` looks like this:
+Explicitly including properties of resources also works on a single resource.
+For example, our `UserData` looks like this:

 ```php
 class UserData extends Data